 2. Otherwise the MCPTT client:

-a. shall send the Acknowledgement message with the Reason Code field set to 'Busy' or 'Not Accepted'; and
+a. shall send the Acknowledgement message with the Reason Code field set to 'Busy' or 'Not Accepted' with appropriate warning text string as described in the subclause 8.3.3.4; and

 b. shall remain in 'U: Pre-established session not in use' state.